deephyper/deephyper/docs/examples/examples_hpo/plot_hpo_text_classification.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 181-191
+GENERATED FROM PYTHON SOURCE LINES 182-192

 Define the run-function
 ~~~~~~~~~~~~~~~~~~~~~~~

 The run-function defines how the objective that we want to maximize is computed.
-It takes a `config` dictionary as input and often returns a scalar value that we want to maximize.
-The `config` contains a sample value of hyperparameters that we want to tune.
+It takes a :code:`config` dictionary as input and often returns a scalar value that we want to maximize.
+The :code:`config` contains a sample value of hyperparameters that we want to tune.
 In this example we will search for:

-* `num_epochs` (default value: `10`)
+* :code:`num_epochs` (default value: :code:`10`)
-* `batch_size` (default value: `64`)
+* :code:`batch_size` (default value: :code:`64`)
-* `learning_rate` (default value: `5`)
+* :code:`learning_rate` (default value: :code:`5`)

-A hyperparameter value can be acessed easily in the dictionary through the corresponding key, for example `config["units"]`.
+A hyperparameter value can be acessed easily in the dictionary through the corresponding key, for example :code:`config["units"]`.

 ..
-GENERATED FROM PYTHON SOURCE LINES 193-218
+GENERATED FROM PYTHON SOURCE LINES 194-219

 .. code-block:: Python